 When we take hormonal replacement therapy that doesn’t fit the original design that our cells have evolved to recognize, the end result simply may not feel or act quite right.
-Hence all those side effects, ranging from annoying and uncomfortable to downright dangerous can occur.
+Hence, all those side effects, ranging from annoying and uncomfortable to downright dangerous, can occur.

-What Bioidentical Hormones Should You Take?
+Which Bioidentical Hormones Should You Take?

 The molecules naturally produced in the human female body for which we most often seek replacement include: